These pests are accurately described as squash vine borers (SVB) because their larvae most often attack squash plants.

 9. Aluminum Foil Wrap

-Another squash vine borer control home remedy is the aluminum foil wrap.
-To protect the main stem of the plant, wrap it with foil.
+Another squash vine borer control home remedy is an aluminum foil wrap.
+To protect the plant’s main stem, wrap it in foil.

 This will prevent squash vine borer moths from laying their eggs on the stem.